Instructor Notes

 • How can we address trainee challenges?
 These may include internet connectivity problems, distractions caused by working from home, etc.

-• Send Etherpad/Google Doc and website links to instructor.training@carpentries.org.
+• Send Etherpad/Google Doc links to instructor.training@carpentries.org.

 • Consider forking the Instructor Training curriculum and doing all of your preparation work based on your fork so that any changes do not impact your preparation.